AIHubCentral/docs/rvc/cloud/aicovermaker-cloud.md

 !!!danger Google Colab Service
 **Check the [Google Colab Glossary](https://docs.aihub.gg/extra/glossary/#google-colab) for more info on Free Tier, Limits, Verification, Pricing and other things.**

+**Disallowed Activities:** **Running Web UIs on the Google Colab Free Tier is a violation of Google's Terms of Service**.
+Please be aware that Google’s detection systems operate mid-run, not just at startup; even if you bypass the initial "Disallowed Code" check through encryption, your session remains at risk.
+Persistent violations can lead to a progressive penalty: starting with reduced GPU availability and potentially escalating to a permanent restriction of your Google account's ability to execute Colab notebooks.
+See [Google's official policy](https://research.google.com/colaboratory/faq.html#disallowed-activities) for more information.
 !!!

 #### <u>Installation & Setup</u> :icon-book: